python-trio/trio/docs/source/reference-core.rst

 "Strict" versus "loose" ExceptionGroup semantics
 ++++++++++++++++++++++++++++++++++++++++++++++++

+..
+    TODO: rewrite this (and possible other) sections from the new strict-by-default perspective, under the heading "Deprecated: non-strict ExceptionGroups" - to explain that it only exists for backwards-compatibility, will be removed in future, and that we recommend against it for all new code.

 Ideally, in some abstract sense we'd want everything that *can* raise an `ExceptionGroup` to *always* raise an `ExceptionGroup` (rather than, say, a single `ValueError`).
 Otherwise, it would be easy to accidentally write something like ``except